NeilRoy678/NeilRoy678/README.md

 ---

 ### 🚀 About Me
-- 🎓 M.S. in Data Science (CSE) at Texas A&M University, GPA: 3.85/4
+- 🎓 M.S. in Data Science (CSE) at Texas A&M University.
 - 💻 Research in **multimodal pipelines** combining images (EfficientNet), text (BERT), OCR, and Figma design data
 - 🤖 Experienced in deploying **LLM-powered assistants** and **ML pipelines** for real-time inference and UI reasoning
 - 📊 Data analyst intern at PayPal — built **LLM-powered documentation tools** and large-scale risk analytics